 If your resume format is disorganized and unclear, a potential employer has possibly hundreds of resumes from other candidates to look through therefore he or she will not waste time trying to make sense of it and you will miss your chance for an interview.

 Don’t let that be your case and read on for advice on how to format a resume to get the best representation possible.
-You can also use an online resume builder to avoid silly mistakes and get a ready-formatted resume.
+Good resume layouts as well as online resume builders will help you to avoid silly mistakes and ensure your progression to the next application stage.

 How to Format a Resume